JestMiggles/ReverseEngineering/DLL Injection/README.md

 **4) This malware does something every ______ seconds.
 How often, and where is the loop where that waiting happens?**

+This malware does something every 60,000 milliseconds, or 60 seconds.
+This loop is within our program `Lab12-01.dll` and is in the function I renamed to injection.

 **5) What does the malware do every _______ seconds?**